elegrad/tripplanner/README.md

 Built using Mavo.io, TailwindCSS and AlpineJS

 The version for <strong>Ancient Theaters of Epirus</strong> cultural route can be found <a href="https://tripplanner.n6.myws.ca/epirus/mavo-planner.html" target="_blank">here</a>.

+---

+## Concept

+The concept of this tiny application is simple.
+Using Mavo.io we create 3 simple mavo-apps.
+The first two fetch the data from the Cultural Route repository API.
+One mavo-app for the Theaters content type and one mavo-app for the Points of Interest content type.
+Both are using the mv-add action to add the selected items to the third mavo-app.
+The third mavo-app is using local storage to create a list of both Theaters and Points of Interest.
+The user can change their order, change some settings related to the Google Maps Directions parameters and get a link for Google Map directions for the whole designed trip, starting from the user's current location.